Cohen-Or/cohen-or.github.io/posts/sjm.md

 # Make online inference
 labels_test_online = jm.predict_online(X_test_processed)
 ```
 When λ is set to zero, the jump model becomes the K-means algorithm which does not take the temporal order into account.
 As we increase the value of λ, the number of state transitions decreases.
-In the figures below we can see the difference between in-sample fitted regimes by the model on the S&P500 index between 2005-2019 for λ values 10, 30, 50, 70, 90.
+In the plots below we can see the difference between in-sample fitted regimes by the model on the S&P500 index between 2005-2019 for λ values 10, 30, 50, 70, 90.

 ![S&P SJM in-sample](/images/sjm2.png)
 ![S&P SJM in-sample](/images/sjm3.png)